thomascgray/fantasy-content-generator/README.md

 and can all be found on the base Fantasy Content Generator object.

-Most sets exposes a `generate()` function, some expose others unique to that set.
+Most sets expose a `generate()` function, some expose others unique to that set.

 See our [API Reference](./docs/API.md) for full details of the API methods available.